hdfiresky/Dramaverse/backend.md

     ```

 2.  **Start the Production Server**:
     From your `/backend` directory, run the following command.
-The server will automatically pick up the `PORT` from your `.env` file, but we will override the `JWT_SECRET` directly on the command line for better security.
+The server will automatically pick up the `PORT` from your `.env` file, but we will override the secrets directly on the command line for better security.

     ```bash
-    JWT_SECRET="your-long-random-super-secret-string-for-production" pm2 start server.js -i max --name "dramaverse-backend"
+    JWT_SECRET="your-long-random-super-secret-string-for-production" REDIS_URL="redis://your-production-redis-host:6379" pm2 start server.js -i max --name "dramaverse-backend"
     ```
     -   `JWT_SECRET=...`: **Crucially, replace this with your own long, random secret.** Setting it here overrides any value in `.env`.
+    -   `REDIS_URL=...`: Set this to your production Redis server's URL.
     -   `-i max`: Enables cluster mode to use all available CPU cores.
+This is why the Redis adapter is essential.
     -   `--name "..."`: Gives the process a memorable name in PM2.

 3.  **Useful PM2 Commands**: